Host Dependencies

 After the repository is set up using repo

-with
+with the verification-manifest

-, you should have following directory
+repository, you should have following directory structure, where l4v

-is the repository you are currently looking at:
+repository you are currently looking at:

 verification/